 If you're looking for a fun and easy way to make a few extra bucks, you might want to hop on over to your local thrift store, and start searching for hidden treasure.

 Why?
 Because thrift store managers often don't have the time or inclination to research the value of every item donated, and some items only have value to small markets of collectors anyway.
-As a consequence, it's very easy to find amazing deals at thrift stores, and then take these items online and resale them using services like Ebay, and Etsy for huge profits.

 For some people, flipping merchandise found at thrift stores is actually a primary source of income, so if you enjoy browsing through used items, looking for great deals, this opportunity might be well worth examining.

 Below we'll list some of the items commonly found in thrift stores which have the highest resale value, and talk a little about each.

 Video Games and Old Game Systems

 Even with all the new technology available these days, vintage games are still a big draw in the gaming community.
 And while many of those games have been recreated for modern computers and consoles, some enthusiasts still long for the classic experience of playing on the original hardware.

 You don't see old games and consoles at thrift shops as often as you used to–many of them have been snatched up over the years — but if you look around you can still find them on occasion; and often at ridiculously discounted rates.

 Because gamers have a voracious appetite for these old machines, games and systems with low price tags that still work are likely to fetch a decent profit on resale.